EdenUnited/EdenCommands/README.md

 ## Usage

 ### Nodes
-CommandNodes are a tree based system
+CommandNodes are a tree based system.
-there are 2 basic variations of CommandNodes, the LiteralCommandNode and the ArgumentCommandNode
+There are 2 basic variations of CommandNodes, the LiteralCommandNode and the ArgumentCommandNode.
-The root node has to be a `LiteralCommandNode`
+The root node has to be a `LiteralCommandNode`.

 ```java
 class MyClass {